afonsojramos/pAPRika/pAPRika/_posts/2020-05-08-welcome-to-pAPRika.markdown

 categories: releases
 ---

-This is the first release of the pAPRika tool.
+This is the first release of the pAPRika APR tool.

 The tool itself will be made available soon!